<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Divorce

-The ideas of happily ever after and until death do us part won’t happen for 28% of couples over the age of retirement age.
+The ideals of happily ever after and until death do us part won’t come true for 10% of couples over the age of 65.
 Most couples in your city, your state saved together for decades, assuming they would retire together.
-After a divorce, they face the expenses of a pre-or post-retirement life, but with half their savings.
+After a divorce, however, they face the expenses of a pre- or post-retirement lifestyle, but with half their savings.

-If you’re divorced or in the process of divorcing, your former spouse(s) may have an interest in a portion of your retirement benefits from your company.
-Before you can start your pension — and for each former spouse who may have an interest — you’ll need to provide your company with the following documentation:
+If you’re divorced or in the process of divorcing, your former spouse(s) may have an interest in a portion of your retirement benefits from Kaiser Permanente.
+Before you can start your pension, and for each former spouse who may have an interest, you’ll need to provide KP with the following documentation:

 • A copy of the court-filed Qualified Domestic Relations Order (QDRO)

-Provide your company with any requested documentation to avoid having your pension benefit delayed or suspended.
-To find out more information on strategies if divorce is affecting your company's retirement benefits, please give us a call.
+For more information on strategies to consider if divorce is affecting your retirement benefits, please give us a call.

 Social Security and Divorce